Newport High School (Oregon)

 Newport High School is a public high school located in Newport, Oregon, United States.
 It is one of five high schools in the Lincoln County School District.
-As of 2008, the school offers the International Baccalaureate Diploma Programme.

 Academics

 In 2008, 67% of the school's seniors received a high school diploma.
 Of 211 students, 141 graduated, 44 dropped out, five received a modified diploma, and 21 were still in high school in 2009.

-Newport also offers a teen parent program, which provides child care for children of high school students while they continue to attend school.